shailendraraut2/Sports-Warehouse/README.md

-git commit -m "Initial upload of version 1 of the shopping portal with login feature"
+git commit -m "Initial commit of version 1.0 of the shopping portal website.
+Includes basic structure and login feature."